-Good news for stargazers.
-Now you don’t have to wait until space travel becomes an affordable option to see the Moon in all its glory.
-The “Museum of the Moon” exhibit, a touring artwork installation by UK-based artist Luke Jerram, is coming soon to Europe, and it’ll allow visitors to get up close and personal with the Moon’s surface.
+Good news for amateur astronomers and wannabe cosmonauts: You won’t have to wait until space tourism becomes a feasible and affordable option to see the moon in all its glory.
+The “Museum of the Moon” exhibit, a touring artwork installation by UK-based artist Luke Jerram, is coming to the United States this fall, and it’ll allow visitors to get up close and personal with the moon’s surface.

 Measuring 23 feet in diameter with a scale of 1:500,000, the Museum of the Moon will be a beautifully internally lit spherical sculpture.
 It’ll also give a scientifically accurate and detailed representation of the moon’s surface.